vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/incompatibilities.txt

     mysize = MySize(5, 5)
     variant = QVariant(mysize)

-With this version of PyQt ``mysize`` will be converted in such a way as to preserve any additional attributes (including methods) and will not be converted to a C++ ``QSize`` instance.
+With this version of PyQt4 ``mysize`` will be converted in such a way as to preserve any additional attributes (including methods) and will not be converted to a C++ ``QSize`` instance.
 In other words, the following assertions are true::